Thomas Pringle (Royal Navy officer)

-Vice-Admiral Thomas Pringle (died 8 December 1803) was a British officer of the Royal Navy.
-He served during the American War of Independence, and the French Revolutionary and Napoleonic Wars.
+Vice-Admiral Thomas Pringle (died 8 December 1803) was a Royal Navy officer who served in the American War of Independence and the French Revolutionary and Napoleonic Wars.

-Family and early life
+Early life

-He was born into a wealthy Scottish family, the only son of Walter Pringle, a prosperous West Indies planter.
+Thomas Pringle was born into a wealthy Scottish family, the only son of Walter Pringle, a wealthy man who owned slave plantations in the British West Indies.
+Pringle joined the Royal Navy, and was sent to the West Indies.
+In Barbados, he purchased Rachael Lauder, an enslaved mulatto woman, to save her from her sexually abusive father William Lauder.
+The pair had become lovers, and after purchasing her Pringle manumitted Lauder and set her up in a house in Bridge Town.
+After settling Lauder in the house, Pringle left the island, returning to his military career; Lauder took his surname and later the surname Polgreen as well.
 He served in North America in 1775, as first lieutenant of HMS Lizard.
 Stationed at Quebec as American forces approached, Pringle was sent to Britain in November 1775 aboard the merchant vessel Polly, with despatches warning of the imminent American attack.